Discovering Distinctive "Semantics" in Super-Resolution Networks: Diving into the Deep Degradation Representations of SR Networks

-As shown in Fig. \ref{fig: Class_SR}, after adding blur or noise to the data, the deep representations obtained by classification network (ResNet18) are still clustered by object categories, which indicates that the features extracted by the classification network focus more on high-level object class information, rather than low-level image degradation information.
-On the contrary, the deep representations obtained by SR networks (SRResNet-wGR and SRGAN-wGR) are clustered with regard to degradation types.
-In other words, features of the same object category are not clustered together, while those of the same degradation type are clustered together, showing different ``semantic'' discriminability from classification network.
+Further, we add blur and noise degradation to the CIFAR10 test images, and then investigate the feature representations of classification and SR networks.
+Note that no degradation is added to the training data.
+As shown in Fig. \ref{fig: Class_SR}, after adding degradations to the test data, the deep representations obtained by classification network (ResNet18) are still clustered by object categories, indicating that the features focus more on high-level object class information.
+On the contrary, the deep representations obtained by SR networks (SRResNet and SRGAN) are clustered with regard to degradation types.
+The features of the same object category are not clustered together, while those of the same degradation type are clustered together, showing different ``semantic'' discriminability.
 This phenomenon intuitively illustrates the differences in the deep semantic representations between SR and classification networks, i.e., degradation-related semantics and content-related semantics.
-Fig. \ref{fig: representation_compare} concisely illustrates the differences in semantics between classification and SR networks.
+More interestingly, the ``semantics'' in SR networks exists naturally, because the SR networks only see clean data without any input or labelled degradation information.